Who We Are

 To advocate improved quality of life and economic fairness that will support the well-being of the Total Air Force (Air Force Active Duty, Air National Guard, and Air Force Reserve Command) enlisted personnel and their families.

-To be the professional military organization of choice for the Total Air Force enlisted corps and their families.
+To be the premier professional military and veteran service organization of choice for the enlisted corps and their families.

 The following general objective, in support of the AFSA mission, are the foundation of the AFSA's activities.
 These objectives will remain as the guiding principles of AFSA represents.